 Stop trying to change people for a better future, just enjoy them now

 Through these experiences, I have come to understand better what Jesus meant when he said: “Therefore don’t be anxious for tomorrow, for tomorrow will be anxious for itself.
 Each day’s own evil is sufficient.”
 (Matthew 6:34, World English Bible).
 I’ve learned to apply these words to living more fully in the present.
-I’ve also found that my interactions with those who have dementia has led to greater delight because I appreciate a simple exchange, not fret about what might happen in the future.
+I’ve also found that my interactions with those who have dementia have led to greater delight because I appreciate a simple exchange, not fret about what might happen in the future.